Your cart is currently empty!

 How do you know what ‘feels appropriate’?
 The way to ‘knowing’ in the spirit realm is to quiet your conscious mind and feel into what you’re experiencing.
 Just like in meditation, your mind is going to try and chatter away at you.
 Find a gentle way to tell yourself to stop the dialog.
 You may find you have to do this over and over again, particularly at the beginning.
 That’s ok, it’s a work in progress.
 Just work on being as immersed in your experiences as you can be.

 When your mind starts talking, turn all your attention to your surroundings.
-Look at everything, starting with your feet (what are you wearing, what are you standing on?), traveling up your body (what clothes cover you?), and then out and around you.
+Look at everything, starting with your feet and what you’re standing on, and then out and around you.
 What do you see, feel, smell, taste, and hear?
 Envision opening your third eye and using that to help take in what you’re experiencing.
 Trust that this is happening and real.

 If you’re like me, your mind may be willing to quiet but want to record what’s going on.
 That can be just as distracting as mind chatter, so try to put that urge aside also and just take it in.